Skip to content

 Short answers, pulled from the story.

-Which buildings are the best surviving examples of Manueline architecture today?
+What are the most famous examples of Manueline architecture?

-How far did the influence of the Manueline style spread geographically?
+How far did the Manueline style spread beyond Portugal?

-The style extended to the Azores islands, Madeira, and enclaves in North Africa while spreading throughout Brazil, Goa in Portuguese India, and Macau in China.
-Its influence appeared in southern Spain, the Canary Islands, and former Spanish colonies like Peru and Mexico.
+The Manueline style spread throughout the Portuguese Empire to the Azores, Madeira, enclaves in North Africa, Brazil, Goa in Portuguese India, and Macau in China.
+Its influence also reached southern Spain, the Canary Islands, and the former Spanish colonies of Peru and Mexico.